 While internships are typically associated with the fall months, not all internships happen during that time.
 If you missed internship season in the fall, there are more opportunities available!
-We asked two UC Berkeley Career Center employees—Shana Love, Assistant Director for Experiential Learning, and Adrianne Johnson, Assistant Director for Alumni and Employer Engagement—to share some insight into the internship process.
+We asked two UC Berkeley Career Engagement employees—Shana Love, Assistant Director for Experiential Learning, and Adrianne Johnson, Assistant Director for Alumni and Employer Engagement—to share some insight into the internship process.
 They provided some tips for getting started, no matter when you decide to pursue an internship.

 Is all internship recruitment in the fall?

 - Unique timelines.
 Employers have their own timelines, based on their financial cycles, hiring needs, turnover of employees, and more.
 Middle and smaller employers (especially fast-moving startups) don’t really stick to the typical timeline.